Strix-CZ/dont-wake-my-wife-webpage/readme.md

     - If I don't clear the alarm, call my on my phone.
     - If I don't respond, call my wife on my phone.
     - If she doesn't respond, give up.
+- Planned gradual adjustment to a different time-zone or when switching to/from daylight savings time.
+- Offer the gradual adjustment in e-mail to users that are going to experience the switch soon.